zdravkov/kendo-docs/using-kendo-with-requirejs.md

 # Using Kendo UI with RequireJS

 The production (minified) builds of Kendo UI are designed to work with [RequireJS](http://requirejs.org/).
-Therefore if you need to use only a few components instead of loading the full "kendo.all.js", you can now declare only the components you need and RequireJS will take care to load any needed dependencies.
+Therefore if you need to use only a few components instead of loading the full `kendo.all.js`, you may now declare only the components you need and RequireJS will take care to load any needed dependencies.

-For example, supposing you need to use a grid and a menu, your code could look like this (replace VERSION with the Kendo UI version that you want to use):
+For example, supposing you need to use a grid and a menu, your code could look like this (replace *VERSION* with the Kendo UI version that you want to use):

     <script data-main="http://cdn.kendostatic.com/VERSION/js/jquery.min.js"
             src="http://cdnjs.cloudflare.com/ajax/libs/require.js/2.1.1/require.min.js"></script>